supriya-kotturu/react-ts-tailwind-admin-ui/README.md

 To try light/dark mode try switching the system preferences to dark mode

 - On windows, go to settings > prersonalization > colors > choose dark/light in the dropdown

+### Note : Unit tests

+Tests are still not written for the components.

 ## Tech stack